ZoneMinder/zoneminder/README.txt

 field.
-o    FEATURE - Filtering can now be done on the event description field. o    FEATURE - The `check all' on event lists etc is now a toggle checkbox. o     FEATURE  - In Mocord mode, events can now be  forced  to close when the event has reached the section length even if an alarm is in progress.
+o    FEATURE - Filtering can now be done on the event description field. o    FEATURE - The 'check all' on event lists etc is now a toggle checkbox. o     FEATURE  - In Mocord mode, events can now be  forced  to close when the event has reached the section length even if an alarm is in progress.
 Previously this would have resulted in an extended event.

-o     FEATURE  -  The  `groups' view has been  overhauled  and rationalised.
+o     FEATURE  -  The  'groups' view has been  overhauled  and rationalised.

 o    FEATURE - A default event replay rate has been added.